danielraffel/ghost-dev-install-macos/README.md

 - Keeps your system clean
 - Makes installs portable and per-project
-- No conflicts between versions across projects
+- No conflicts between node versions across projects

 ### 🤓 Do I need to install `npm`?